benjamincrozat/legacy-blog/resources/markdown/about.md

 1. I launched this blog in September 2022 with the goal to be in everyone's Google search. **I get more than 20,000 monthly clicks from it and more than 40,000 visits overall** ([my analytics dashboard is public](https://benjamincrozat.pirsch.io/?domain=benjamincrozat.com&interval=30d&scale=day) by the way).
 2. I also started growing my [X (formerly Twitter)](https://x.com/benjamincrozat) account at the same time, which has now **over 4,500 followers**.
-3. Then, I wrote for the [blog of Laracasts](https://blog.laracasts.com/posts/build-a-simple-online-store-using-laravel-folio-and-volt).
+3. I wrote for the [blog of Laracasts](https://blog.laracasts.com/posts/build-a-simple-online-store-using-laravel-folio-and-volt).
 4. I started selling sponsorships, which allows me to be paid for the work I do here.

 Believe me, I'm just getting started and many other cool things are on the way!